giorgionordo/pythonNeutrosophicSets/README.md

 < a/(1,1,0), b/(1,1,0), c/(1,1,0) >
 ```

-The following example illustrates how the methods and operators defined above can be
+The following example illustrates how the neutrosophic set operators can
 easily and profitably used in the interactive mode by means of the Python console.

 ```